 In 2016, during a workshop at "Anderson Ranch Art Centre" Colorado, she developed a series combining a digital and handmade technique, and was selected as the first Yemeni woman to participate at their residency program.

 Also in 2016, Asiya was selected to attend the Beirut Art Residency in Lebanon.
 In Lebanon, Asiya felt inspired by her surroundings and determined to work on several projects.
 When she encountered women in the Bekaa valley who refused to be photographed, Asiya moved the lens of her camera to capture their feet instead.
 Also during her time at the residency, she organized a workshop with Syrian children in a refugee camp in Tripoli, documenting their dreams and aspirations.

 Asiya also was featured in Richmond Magazine, in November 9, 2017.
 The article about her life and work can be accessed online at Other articles and video about Asiya can be found through an online search.
-She now has a studio and often exhibits her work at Art Works Gallery in Richmond.

 2016, Anderson Ranch Artist-In-Residence Program, Colorado.